IronMike4/mikes-store/README.md

 4. **Open the project in your browser:**
    Navigate to http://localhost:3000 to view the Online Store App.
+   You can also access the project on the link provided in the link.txt file.

 ## Usage
 - Home Page: Access the main page of the store and view featured products.